DarkShadowCoder/DriveEase-Website/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with React Native, GreenLeaf is your personal plant companion, designed to make plant care easy and enjoyable.
-Whether you’re a seasoned plant parent or just starting your green journey, we’re here to help you thrive.
+Find book, and drive the car of your dreams with DriveEase!
+Experience seamless car rentals with our user-friendly app.
+Offering a wide range of vehicules, instant booking and 24/7

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- React Native
+- React
+- NextJS
 - TypeScript
-- Expo
-- Android Studio
+- FramerMotion

 ## <a name="features">🔋 Features</a>

 👉 **Get Started**:  an essential component during onboarding and user engagement <br />
-👉 **React Navigation**: used for managing navigation in React Native applications<br />
+👉 **React Navigation**: used for managing navigation in React applications<br />
-👉 **Screens**:  play a crucial role in shaping the user experience. <br />
+👉 **Motion Frame**:  play a crucial role in shaping the user experience. <br />

 ## <a name="quick-start">🤸 Quick Start</a>